JianmingTONG/multirobot_exploration/RRT_Simulation/README.md

 cd ../
 rosdep install --from-paths src --ignore-src -r -y
 ```
+#### PLAN B
+For simplification, we put all supporting files under the install_support_files directory of this repo.
+Follow README.md in that directory to install environment requirements.

 ### Map Merge
 The relative poses and transformations are manually setup in the .launch file.